fruition-partners/filesync/README.md

 - [x] add protocol support to use http:// for on-premise setups
 - [x] check if the record has been updated on the server before uploading changes and warn the user and cancel the upload (basic conflict management)
 - [x] add notification (mac OS) to signify that the upload is complete (or failed)
-- [ ] ignore hidden files better (Eg. ".DS_Store", ".jshintrc")
+- [x] ignore hidden files better (Eg. ".DS_Store", ".jshintrc")
-- [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS X Code "FileMerge" via "`opendiff <left> <right>`") for the user to help resolve the differences
+- [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS XCode "FileMerge" via "`opendiff <left> <right>`") for the user to help resolve the differences
 - [ ] allow upload override of server record if the user has made a merge of remote and local data

 - [ ] upgrade node binaries to latest versions (currently version "v0.8.25". version here http://nodejs.org/dist/v0.10.37/ needs testing with restify)